British ancient woodland is the richest habitat for wildlife in the UK, providing a home for many hundreds of species of animals and plants.

 If you'd like to find out more about our 2018 CSR project and how you can support it too, please contact our team.

-As head of sales Jon is responsible for overseeing the business development, marketing and commercial teams.
+As head of head of partnerships Jon is responsible for overseeing the sales, marketing and client services teams.
 Building strong relationships with industry and delivering business value to our members is paramount, with the ultimate goal of driving forward the positive impact Ecosurety has on increasing ethical and quality recycling.
 Fair to say he is a busy man!